 How to Pin Baste a Quilt Sandwich

 Use the size and type of safety pin that works best with your hands and fingers.
 Small brass safety pins are made from a softer metal than larger pins and are less abrasive.
-They are my favorite pins, and I've grown accustomed to their small size.
 Remember that pins add weight to your quilt, and the larger the quilt, the more weight you'll have to handle.

-I never close my safety pins when I put them away because I don't want to waste time opening them the next time I baste a quilt.
+Consider never closing your safety pins when you put them away if you don't want to waste time opening them the next time you baste a quilt.
 Open pins clump together when you lift them out of the container, but are easy to separate from each other.

 Experiment with various types and sizes of basting pins to determine which you like best.